-This policy affirms the principles established by Wisconsin Statutes 19.31-19.39 declaring public access to records "an essential function of a representative government and an integral part of the routine duties of officers and employees whose responsibility it is to provide such information."
+This policy affirms the principles established by Wisconsin Statutes § 19.31-19.39 declaring public access to records "an essential function of a representative government and an integral part of the routine duties of officers and employees whose responsibility it is to provide such information."
 Each City of Milwaukee Department Head or elected official is designated as the legal custodian of the records of his or her own department or office, and fills or denies public records requests accordingly.
 Department Heads and elected officials may also delegate the role of legal custodian to another employee on his or her staff, as specified in Wis.
 Stat.
 19.33.
 The Office of the City Attorney will provide information, clarification and assistance to departments on public records requests as needed.

 Records maintained in the City Records Center (CRC) or the City's central digital preservation system and document management platform("E-Vault") that have not yet met their full retention period remain under the legal and intellectual custody of the creating office.
-Individuals making requests for records under the Public Records Law to CRC staff for such records will be referred to the creating office, unless the legal custodian or his/her designate has given the City Records Center permission to respond directly (e.g. for Building Plans, Tax Rolls, or Council Files).
+Individuals making requests for records under the Public Records Law to CRC staff for such records will be referred to the creating office.
+The CRC staff cannot provide public access to records maintained in the CRC or E-Vault unless the legal custodian of the records, or his/her designate, has first given the CRC permission to disclose said records (e.g. for Building Plans, Tax Rolls, or Council Files).